The tendency for several sci-fi alien species to be one facial feature away from humanity.

 Most "aliens" in the Stargate Verse are just humans, transported from Earth in antiquity.
 But of those that don't, some — particularly other species used as hosts by the Goa'uld — still fit this Trope.

-The Unas are just Humans with Scales, for example.
-And chin spikes, and only 4 fingers, which puts them more in the Humanoid Alien category.
+The Unas are humans with scales, chin spikes, and only 4 fingers, which puts them more in the Humanoid Alien category.

 Buffy the Vampire Slayer and Angel have a lot of demonic races that are essentially humans in various different colors of facepaint.
 However, this is partially justified because almost all demons that appear are possessing or have interbred or been contaminated by humans.
 The few Pure Demons that have appeared didn't look remotely human: